BonsaiDen/JavaScript-Garden/doc/objects.md

 The error is getting raised because `delete` is a *keyword* of the language, therefore it must be, just like `case`, notated as a string literal.

+### In conclusion

+Objects are the bread and butter of JavaScript, nearly everything in the language is based on top of them.

 [1]: http://en.wikipedia.org/wiki/Hashmap